A1rPun/castle-crashers-resource/Modding/ModTutorial.md

 </code></pre></details>

-After creating the bytes and copy-pasting them in the ENABLE section you'll need to make sure the byte array is the **same length** as the original byte array that we extracted from P-code.
+After creating the bytes and copy-pasting them after `db` in the ENABLE section you'll need to make sure the byte array is the **same length** as the original byte array that we extracted from P-code.

 You can prepend or append `00` bytes to align the length with the original bytes.
 This is only possible because we are overwriting the whole function body.
 In other cases you might need one or multiple `int()` calls to align bytes.